di-teach/supinfo_5cloud_course/lessons/01-introduction-to-cloud-data-services/ReadMe.md

     df_filtered = df.filter(df['_c0'] > 100)  # Example filtering
     df_filtered.show()
     ```
-- **Monitor the Job**:
+- **Monitor the job**:
   - Monitor job progress via the **Apache Ambari** dashboard, accessible through the cluster's dashboard link in the Azure portal.

-**Expected Result**: The Spark job processes the Paris 2024 data, performing transformations such as filtering or aggregating the event or participant data.
+**Expected result**: The Spark job processes the Paris 2024 data, performing transformations such as filtering or aggregating the event or participant data.

 ---